Longtime NY House Democrat Brian Higgins to step down over frustrations in Congress

-Rep. Brian Higgins (D-N.Y.) announced Sunday he plans to resign from Congress in February 2024, after serving 19 years in the House of Representatives.
+Rep. Brian Higgins (D-N.Y.) announced on Sunday he plans to resign in February after 19 years, citing frustrations in Congress during a particularly tumultuous year for the chamber.

-Higgins, who represents New York’s heavily Democratic 26th Congressional District, cited growing dysfunction in Congress, in announcing his departure.
+Higgins, who represents New York’s heavily Democratic 26th Congressional District, cited growing dysfunction.

 “I’ve always been a little impatient, and that trait has helped us deliver remarkable progress for this community,” Higgins said in a statement.
 “But the pace in Washington, D.C. can be slow and frustrating, especially this year.”